dontic/dontic.github.io/src/content/blog/publishing-your-google-cloud-project-app-get-the-casa-tier-2-certification/index.md

 For us, having only an API without authentication was quite a blessing, the configuration file for OWASP is already done for you and can be downloaded [here](https://appdefensealliance.dev/casa/tier-2/ast-guide/dynamic-scan).

-If you have a full fledged web app, with frontend and backend, you will need to create your own config file and set up authentication, it’s a bit more complicated but all the details are explained [here](https://appdefensealliance.dev/casa/tier-2/ast-guide/dynamic-scan).
+If you have a full fledged web app, with frontend and backend, you will need to create your own config file and set up authentication, it's a bit more complicated but all the details are explained [here](https://appdefensealliance.dev/casa/tier-2/ast-guide/dynamic-scan).

 ### 2.2.
 Deploy a test app

 You can't just scan your local environment but it will give a bunch of errors.
 For instance, you probably won't have HTTPS configured locally.

-That’s why it's better to deploy your app in a test domain: **owasptestapi.domain.com** and set up everything as you would in production.
+That's why it's better to deploy your app in a test domain: **owasptestapi.domain.com** and set up everything as you would in production.

 ### 2.3.
 Set up Docker